mosgaprecyclebin/hackdays1/README.md

 of the following aspects:

-- Apps that read sensor data and transmit them, with the user's consent, for scientific purposes
+- Apps that read sensor data and transmit them, with the user's consent, for scientific purposes (distributed measurements); preprocessing might be necessary, e.g. using microphones for measuring noise levels in cities, but not recording what people are saying
 - Apps for conducting scientific experiments with human subjects
-- Games with a scientific purpose
+- Games with a scientific purpose: visual interface, interactivity, multi-person games, real-time transmission of data between players; recording gaming data for scientific analysis
+- Simple way for users to give informed consent and to download their own data for the sake of transparency and sharing

 More to come soon...